pentagonxyz/movehat/README.md

 # Movehat

-Movehat is a TypeScript SDK for Move on Sui built on top of [Sui's TypeScript SDK](https://github.com/MystenLabs/sui/tree/main/sdk/typescript) and [Ian Macalinao's `move-ts`](https://github.com/movingco/move-ts).
+Movehat is a TypeScript SDK for Move on Sui built on top of [Sui's TypeScript SDK](https://github.com/MystenLabs/sui/tree/main/sdk/typescript) and [our fork of Ian Macalinao's `move-ts`](https://github.com/pentagonxyz/move-ts).
+Movehat aspires to be the [Hardhat](https://hardhat.org/) or [Foundry](https://github.com/foundry-rs/foundry) of Move.
+Support for Aptos coming soon.

 ## Installation